neptune-greentech/neptune/README.md

 </div>

-Since a lot of people is using wordpress, and concidering our ecological ideology, we want to provide to people a way to reduce their carbon footprint.
+Since a lot of people is using wordpress, and considering our ecological ideology, we want to provide people a way to reduce their carbon footprint, without changing their CMS.

 - [Theme](#theme)
 	- [Customizer](#page-editor)